josh-mchugh/rediscovering-javascript/chapter-7/README.md

 ## define-class.js
 JavaScript added the keyword 'class' which makes it obvious and unambiguous.
 The keyword is followed by an optional name of the class and any empty {} is the minimum syntax to define a class.

+## no-hoisting.js
+Class function calls cannot be called before the class definition.
+Calling the function before the definition will create a 'ReferenceError'.